-While Warren Buffett's mentor did mention 2/3rd Net Current Asset Value as one of his own strategies, what he actually recommended for his readers was slightly different.
+While the Value Investing framework Warren Buffett's mentor actually recommended was slightly different, he did mention 2/3rd Net Current Asset Value as one of his own strategies.

 What Graham Did

-Graham did not actually recommend the two-thirds NCAV (or Net-Net) criteria for his readers.
+Graham did not actually recommend the two-thirds NCAV criteria for his readers.
 He was simply talking about his own investment operations.

 "A cost for each of less than their book value in terms of net-current-assets alone—i.e., giving no value to the plant account and other assets.
 Our purchases were made typically at two-thirds or less of such stripped-down asset value."